-Most documentaries made on Bangladesh related issues were made for foreign televisions, international organizations, general audiences and they were shown outside of Bangladesh.
-Nine films are included in this list of documentary films on Bangladesh.
-As mentioned earlier, the list of the doc are all created by non-Bangladeshi documentary makers.
-Some are feature-length, some are short, some are old, some new, some available, some not, some won award, some just there.
+Most documentaries on Bangladesh-related issues were made for foreign televisions, international organizations, general audiences, and they were shown outside of Bangladesh.
+Nine films are included in this list of documentary films about Bangladesh.
+As mentioned earlier, the list of documentaries is all created by non-Bangladeshi documentary makers.
+Some are feature-length, some are short, some are old, some new, some available, some not, some won the award, some just there.
 This list is an effort to keep a record of them.
-Previous lists can be found here – Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7 and Part 8.
+Previous lists can be found here – Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, and Part 8.

 2016 • 59 Min/each • UK

 Two-part series in which The Great British Bake Off 2015 winner Nadiya Hussain explores the recipes that have shaped her love of cooking.